 Many things matter about a neighborhood, but the first thing most people notice is the way a neighborhood looks and its particular character.
 For example, one might notice whether the buildings all date from a certain time period or whether shop signs are in multiple languages.
 This particular neighborhood in Millheim - Aaronsburg, the neighborhood, has some outstanding things about the way it looks and its way of life that are worth highlighting.

-American households most often have a car, and regularly they have two or three.
-But households in the neighborhood buck this trend.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the neighborhood have a highly unusual car ownership.
 23.7% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 96.1% of U.S. neighborhoods.

 Our research shows that more people carpool to work here in the (22.3%) than in 95.2% of the neighborhoods in America.